ventus-ag/docs/_docs/quickstarts/create_account.md

 # How to create a new Ventus Cloud account
 ---

-{% include alert.html type="info" title="Note" content="After the first registration, you will receive a start credit of € 100 as a gift for testing the services offered by Ventus Cloud." %}
+{% include alert.html type="info" title="Note:
+ After the first registration, you will receive a start credit of € 100 as a gift for testing the services offered by Ventus Cloud." %}

 ## Table of contents
 {: .no_toc .text-delta }